George IV: Early life

-George was born at St James's Palace, London, on 12 August 1762, the first child of King George III and Charlotte of Mecklenburg-Strelitz.
+George was born at St James's Palace, London, on 12 August 1762, the first child of King George III and Queen Charlotte.
 As the eldest son of a British sovereign, he automatically became Duke of Cornwall and Duke of Rothesay at birth; he was created Prince of Wales and Earl of Chester a few days later.
 On 18 September of the same year, he was baptised by Thomas Secker, Archbishop of Canterbury.
 His godparents were his maternal uncle Adolphus Frederick IV, Duke of Mecklenburg-Strelitz (for whom the Lord Chamberlain, William Cavendish, 4th Duke of Devonshire, stood proxy); his paternal grand-uncle Prince William, Duke of Cumberland; and his grandmother Augusta, Dowager Princess of Wales.
-George was a talented student, and quickly learned to speak French, German and Italian, in addition to his native English.
+George was a talented student and quickly learned to speak French, German and Italian, in addition to his native English.

-At the age of 18, the Prince of Wales was given a separate establishment, and in dramatic contrast to his prosaic, scandal-free father, threw himself with zest into a life of dissipation and wild extravagance involving heavy drinking and numerous mistresses and escapades.
-He was a witty conversationalist, drunk or sober, and showed good, but grossly expensive, taste in decorating his palace.
-The Prince of Wales turned 21 in 1783, and obtained a grant of £60,000 (equivalent to £ today) from Parliament and an annual income of £50,000 (equivalent to £ today) from his father.
-It was far too little for his wants – his stables alone cost £31,000 a year.
+At the age of 18, Prince George was given a separate establishment, and in dramatic contrast to his prosaic, scandal-free father, threw himself with zest into a life of dissipation and wild extravagance involving heavy drinking and numerous mistresses and escapades.
+He was a witty conversationalist, drunk or sober, and showed good, but grossly expensive, taste in decorating his residences.
+George turned 21 in 1783, and obtained a grant of £60,000 (equivalent to £ today) from Parliament and an annual income of £50,000 (equivalent to £ today) from his father.
+It was far too little for his wants—his stables alone cost £31,000 a year.
 He then established his residence in Carlton House, where he lived a profligate life.
-Animosity developed between the prince and his father, who desired more frugal behaviour on the part of the heir apparent.
-The King, a political conservative, was also alienated by the prince's adherence to Charles James Fox and other radically inclined politicians.
+Animosity developed between the Prince and his father, who desired more frugal behaviour on the part of the heir apparent.
+The King, a political conservative, was also alienated by the Prince's adherence to Charles James Fox and other radically inclined politicians.